jpreardon/good-morning-display/README.md

 # Good Morning Display

+**Note: Version 2.0.3 will most likely be the last release of V2.
+V3 is in the works!**

 This is simple display that shows weather and real-time NYC transit information (Subway and Citibike).

-Version 2 is currently in progress here, see my ongoing notes in the [worklog](WORKLOG.md).
+More detailed notes for this and prior versions are in the [worklog](WORKLOG.md).

 To get subway information, you'll need a (free) [API key from the MTA](https://new.mta.info/developers).